andrelandgraf/andrelandgraf/contents/articles/2022-05-29_remix-markdown-setup-with-syntax-highlighting.md

 }
 ```

-Just import the components you want to use and pass them to the `components` option.
+Just import the components you want to use and pass them to the `components` object.
 All HTML tags are supported!
-This is especially useful to add syntax highlighting to code blocks.

 ## Syntax Highlighting

+Let's take a look at how we can use rehype-react to add syntax highlighting to our Markdown code content.

 ```javascript
 console.log('Do you like the syntax highlighting?');